Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

   - 6.1.5	Should Riot Games disable an agent in competitive queues for any reason, the agent may not be used in VDC until Riot enables the agent again.
     - 6.1.5.1	If an Agent is disabled while matches are ongoing, they may be used in the later maps.
 If the bug they are disabled for is used, maps may be retroactively forfeited.
     - 6.1.5.2	If an Agent is re-enabled during ongoing matches, they should not be used in any following maps that night.
+  - 6.1.6   Any new weapons added to the game are legal at the point of their release.
-  - 6.1.6	Spectators may not be in voice channels with players, nor may they join the game lobby in either a coach or observer slot.
+  - 6.1.7	Spectators may not be in voice channels with players, nor may they join the game lobby in either a coach or observer slot.
 If a team is found to have someone who is not playing in the match provide any coaching or other assistance during a match, the match will be retroactively forfeited.
-    - 6.1.6.1	The Media Team is exempt from this rule for official VDC streams.
+    - 6.1.7.1	The Media Team is exempt from this rule for official VDC streams.
 - **6.2	Lobby Setup**
   - 6.2.1	VDC uses Valorant custom game servers for matches.
     - 6.2.1.1 Matches should be played on the server with the lowest ping difference between the highest and lowest ping player in a lobby.
 This is calculated by subtracting the highest player’s ping with the lowest player’s ping.